Administrative Committee

 Ajay Anand

-Ajay Anand is a professor of data science and serves as the deputy director of the Goergen Institute for Data Science where he is responsible for managing the data science education program and identifying opportunities for expanding curriculum offerings.
+Ajay Anand is a professor of data science and serves as the deputy director of the Goergen Institute for Data Science and Artificial Intelligence where he is responsible for managing the data science education program and identifying opportunities for expanding curriculum offerings.
 Ajay also leads the data science capstone and practicum courses working with external industry and non-profit organizations.

 Ajay has more than 12 years’ experience at Carestream Health and Philips Research, working as a senior research scientist and technical project leader in the area of medical ultrasound and biomedical signal processing.
 He is a co-inventor on more than 40 patents and applications, and has co-authored more than 35 journal articles and conference proceedings.
 His technical interests are in time-series analysis, physical model-based predictive analysis, and biomedical data analytics.